MatteoFasulo/Algos/README.md

 | Name | Description |
 | ------------- | ------------------------------ |
-| [Math] | module that provides access to the mathematical functions defined by the C standard.
 | [Numpy] | package for scientific computing with Python.
 | [Pandas]| fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
 | [Folium]| folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the Leaflet.js library.